PLAYING THE AMAZON GAME

 I show you the rough, raw first draft and the changes made, with comments.
 Other writing books generally don’t do that.
 Secondly, I’m honest.
 I did the best I could with what I had at the time.
-There’s no promises of *QUADRUPLING YOUR WORD COUNT* or *HOW TO GET PUBLISHED*.
+There’s no promise of *QUADRUPLING YOUR WORD COUNT* or *HOW TO GET PUBLISHED*.
 There’s no hyperbole or false promises here, I’m just being transparent about what I actually did to write the short story presented.

 SOME CUSTOMER REVIEWS:

 “I’m a short story writer myself and I thought Michael’s idea to use his own story as a teaching device for other writers was a very creative way to get the most out of his effort.
 On top of that, the idea worked very well!
-I was a bit iffy starting the book out when I saw the first draft of his short story, but it was interesting watching another writer beside my own take his piece from start to finish, and his final version was indeed a great tale…I’m glad I read this book and would definitely give more of his work a look in the future.” ~ Brian
+I was a bit iffy starting the book out when I saw the first draft of his short story, but it was interesting watching another writer take his piece from start to finish, and his final version was indeed a great tale…I’m glad I read this book and would definitely give more of his work a look in the future.” ~ Brian

 “Thank you, Michael, for your inspiring book.
 It is short, to the point, and has some great pointers for getting creative juices flowing again.
 I have already started putting some of them to paper.
 Will keep you posted!” ~ J.Lybarger, Houston